zozoh/titanium/doc/en-us/walnut/thing.md

   //   + @col2
   //   + @col1
   //
-  "layout" : "./th_layout.json",
+  "layout" : {/*@see Thing Layout Section below*/},
   // Define current thing set special actions.
   // It will override the default setting in `views/thing-manager.json`
   //  - If falsy, apply the default actions setting in `views`
-  //  - String to link to individual json file
   //  - Use `[]` to disabled the actions meta
   "actions" : [/*@see view.md#View Defination->actions*/],
-  // Define the current thing set fields
+  // extends method set, it will be add to current component instance
-  //  - String to link to individual json setting file
+  // - String to link extra method script file
-  //  - `Plain Object`, it will be take the meta defination directly "fields" : "./th_fields.json",
+  // - Plain Object is the raw method set
+  // - async/await can be allowed
+  "methods" : "@com:support/customized.mjs",
   //
   // List
   //
   "list" : {
 		"comType": "ti-table",
-    "comConf": {/*...*/},
+    "comConf": {/*...*/}
-    "fields" : ["fieldA", "fieldB"]
   },
   //
   // Filter: falsy to hidden